Off-policy evaluation for slate recommendation: Experiments

 \subsection{Real-world experiments}

 We finally evaluate all methods using logs collected from a popular search engine.
 The dataset consists of search queries, for which the logging policy randomly (non-uniformly) chooses a slate of size $\ell=5$ from a small pre-filtered set of documents of size $m \leq 8$.
 After preprocessing, there are 77 unique queries and 22K total examples, meaning that for each query, we have logged impressions for many of the available slates.
-To control the query distribution in our experiment, we generate a larger dataset by bootstrap sampling, repeatedly choosing a query uniformly at random and a slate uniformly at random from those shown for this query.
-Hence, the conditional probability of any slate for a given query matches the frequencies in the original data.
+As before, we create the logs by sampling queries uniformly at random, and using a logging policy that samples uniformly from the slates shown for this query.

 We consider two page-level metrics: time-to-success (TTS) and \UtilityRate.
 TTS measures the number of seconds between presenting the results and the first satisfied click from the user, defined as any click for which the user stays on the linked page for sufficiently long.
-TTS value is capped and scaled to $[0,1]$. \UtilityRate is a more complex page-level metric of user's satisfaction.
+TTS value is capped and scaled to $[0,1]$. \UtilityRate is a more complex page-level metric of user satisfaction.
 It captures the interaction of a user with the page as a timeline of events (such as clicks) and their durations.
 The events are classified as revealing a positive or negative utility to the user and their contribution is proportional to their duration. \UtilityRate takes values in $[-1,1]$.

 We evaluate a target policy based on a logistic regression classifier trained to predict clicks and using the predicted probabilities to score slates.
 We restrict the target policy to pick among the slates in our logs, so we know the ground truth slate-level reward.
 Since we know the query distribution, we can calculate the target policy's value exactly, and measure RMSE relative to this true value.